-Bank borrowings, trade and other payables and related party balances are initially measured at fair value, and subsequently measured at amortised cost, using the effective interest method.
+Trade and other payables and related party balances are initially measured at fair value, and subsequently measured at amortised cost, using the effective interest method.

 Dividend distributions to shareholders, if any, are included in current financial liabilities when the dividends are payable.